 The air pump will help keep the oxygen level spikes high.
 You should constantly check the water ammonia level and buildup.
 It should be near 0 PPM for nitrites, nitrates, and ammonia.

 Let’s learn why my guppies are swimming around like crazy.

 Why Is My Guppy Swimming Around Like Crazy?

-When a Guppy starts swimming around like crazy, it is often due to the high amount of ammonia or swims bladder disease.
+When a Guppy starts swimming around like crazy, it is often due to the high concentration of ammonia or swim bladder ailment.
 A fish can start swimming crazy if they are being nipped or chased by a large fish.

 Fish Swimming Erratically After Water Change

 Again, fish swimming erratically means poor water quality.
 Any guppy swimming in a circle or similar pattern can be the result of many causes.